script3r/django-tink-fields/README.md

 }
 ```

-Tink keysets can be created via `tinkey`, and may optionally be wrapped via a key-management system such as `AWS KMS` or `GCP KMS`.
+Tink keysets can be created via `tinkey` and may optionally be wrapped via a key-management system such as `AWS KMS` or `GCP KMS`.

 To create a cleartext keyset for testing purposes: